arthurdouillard/hugo-website/content/post/selective-search.md

 An **Exhaustive Search** tries to find bounding boxes for every objects in an image.
 Searching at every position and scale is unpracticable.
-Some use instead a few windows of different ratio and make them *slide* around the image.
+Some use instead a windows of different ratio and make them *slide* around the image.
 More sophisticated methods also exists ([1](https://cs.brown.edu/~pff/papers/lsvm-pami.pdf), [2](https://pdfs.semanticscholar.org/5be0/610861ffd6782adaa70cc16fcc0610ad1c86.pdf)).